fleet-sdk/fleet/README.md

 ## Building a transaction with multiple outputs

-To build a a transaction with multiple outputs you can simply pass an array of `OutputBuilder` as argument of the `to()` method.
+To build a a transaction with multiple outputs you can simply pass an array of `OutputBuilder` as argument of `to()` method.

 ```ts
 import { OutputBuilder, TransactionBuilder } from "@fleet-sdk/core";